AppsFlyerKnowledge/devhub/docs/guides/sdks/ios-sdk-reference/ios-sdk-reference-appsflyerconsent.md

 ---
 ## Overview

-`AppsFlyerConsent` encapsulates the properties for acquiring consent data required by the Digital Marketing Act (DMA) under the GDPR regulation.
+`AppsFlyerConsent` encapsulates the properties for acquiring consent data required by the Digital Marketing Act (DMA).

 ## Initializers